rishdas2007/FinanceHub/replit.md

 # FinanceHub Pro

 ## Overview
-FinanceHub Pro is a comprehensive financial dashboard application designed for individual investors and financial professionals.
+FinanceHub Pro is a comprehensive financial dashboard application for individual investors and financial professionals.
 It provides real-time market data, technical analysis, AI-powered market insights, and financial tracking.
 The platform emphasizes enterprise-grade data integrity and cost-effectiveness by leveraging authentic government and market data, minimizing reliance on expensive AI for core data processing.
 Its vision is to be a robust and reliable financial analysis tool.

 ## User Preferences
 Preferred communication style: Simple, everyday language.